fbpx Skip to content

 Roshni Mehta

 Global companies are realising the benefits of reducing air pollution for their decarbonisation plans.
-Does business leaders’ growing attention on air pollution at Climate Week NYC signify a step change in sustainability?
+Does business leaders’ growing attention on air pollution at Climate Week NYC signify a step change?

 The corporate sustainability calendar has been busy recently with Climate Week NYC, dubbed as one of the biggest to date, and Sustainability Europe, both convening global business leaders around action on climate change.
 Three years on from the formation of the corporate Alliance for Clean Air, more attention is turning to private sector action on air pollution.